nhsconnect/FHIR-NRLS-API/pages/overview/overview_behaviours.md

 ### Identity on the NRL ###

 The NRL has two roles – Provider and Consumer.
-A Consumer is a read-only view of the NRL and a Provider is a write-only view of the NRL.
+A Consumer has a read-only role with the NRL and a Provider has a write-only role with the NRL.
 A system can be assured to be both a Consumer and a Provider, provided that all relevant pre-requisites and requirements are met.

 Each client system will be given an Accredited System ID (ASID) by NHS Digital.
 Each ASID will be associated with one or more interaction IDs.
 An interaction ID defines an action that can be performed against NRL (for example creating a new DocumentReference).
 As part of a request, a client will supply thier ASID and the interaction ID that relates to the action that they are trying to perform.
 If the interaction ID is not associated with the client's ASID then the request will be blocked.